AikidoSec/github-actions-workflow/README.md

 # Aikido Security Github action

 This repository contains an application that can be used in Github action workflows.
 It will trigger a scan in Aikido to make sure no new critical issues are introduced into your application.
+This action is available in any paid plan at Aikido.

 ## Using the action